-Sodexo Services provides food services to LMU students with a valid ID card.
+Sodexo Services provides food services to LMU students on a meal plan with a valid ID card.
 Students must update their ID cards each semester, whether or not they change plans.

 Room and board rates are subject to final approval by the Board of Trustees and are published each semester on - line.
 Meals and meal plan charges begin concurrently on registration day.